 While on WiFi you can improve your signal strength by moving your router closer to your device.
 Raise your router. the height of your router will usually improve its radio signal performance.
 Be mindful of anything that could interefere with the signal like cordless phones, baby monitors, etc. Also try limiting the amount of devices sharing your network.

-Latest Version of At Bat from Google Play or iTunes
+Latest Version of the MLB app from Google Play or iTunes

 Latest firmware update of the Chromecast device.
 You can check that here.